Speakers & Workshops

 Allen Consulting, LLC

-Participants will engage with survivor-centered frameworks, case-based scenarios, and practical tools that can be immediately applied in their programs.
-Grounded in anti-oppressive and trauma-informed practice, this session highlights how collaborative response teams improve family outcomes, increase survivor trust in systems, and strengthen the effectiveness of supervised visitation services.
-Attendees will leave with concrete strategies, reflection prompts, and a collaboration readiness checklist, to take back to their programs.
+Participants will engage with survivor-centered frameworks, case-based scenarios, and practical tools that can be immediately applied within their programs.
+Grounded in anti-oppressive and trauma-informed practice, this session highlights how collaborative response teams improve family outcomes, build survivor trust in systems, and strengthen the effectiveness of supervised visitation services.

-Cultivating Growth and Resilience: Harnessing Posttraumatic Growth, Compassion Satisfaction, and Positive Childhood Experiences in Supervised Visitation
+• Cultivating Growth and Resilience: Harnessing Posttraumatic Growth, Compassion Satisfaction, and Positive Childhood Experiences in Supervised Visitation

 Merina Campbell, MSW